brianssparetime/darkroom_roller/README.md

  - TM1637 4 digit 7 segment display
  - KY-040 rotary encoder
  - A4988 or DRV8825 stepper driver
- - piezo buzzer
+ - option for piezo buzzer and/or led
  - Nema 17 stepper motor
+ - LM7805 voltage regulator
  - a few resistors and caps
+   - one 470 uF filtering cap for the stepper driver
+   - three 10k resistors for the rotary encoder
+   -  one 330 for the led
+   -  one 330 for the piezo
+   -  _____

 All soldering is through-hole, and can be done with a simple soldering iron in about 20 minutes.

+### power

+The voltage regulator should work fine with wall wart power supplies in the 9-12v range.

+The supply should also have sufficient amperage to run the stepper.
+I'm using a ____.

+Rather that mess around with connector sizes and polarity, just cut the end off your power cord and solder it onto the PCB.
+Check polarity with a multimeter.

 ## Software